k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/03_Fabric_7.x.x_Setup_Automatic_Single_DC_multi_nodes.md

 ### Set up the first Cassandra nodes

-Number of seeds node should be as chosen replication factor number.
+The number of seed nodes should match the chosen replication factor number.
-The script should be run separately on each node, in the order of designated node number, starting more than one node at the time, may cause configuration issues
+The script should be run separately on each node, in the order of designated node number, starting more than one node at the time, may cause configuration issues.

 Mandatory required details:
-* Seeds nodes IP.
+* Seeds nodes IP
-* Cassandra admin user.
+* Cassandra admin user
-* Cassandra admin password.
+* Cassandra admin password
 * Replication factor number

 Optional required details: